Medical Laboratory Technician & Medical Laboratory Scientist

-What does a Medical Laboratory Technician and Medical Technologist do?
+What does a Medical Laboratory Technician and Medical Laboratory Scientist do?

 Using sophisticated laboratory equipment, these professionals look for bacteria, parasites and other microorganisms.
 They match blood for transfusions, analyze the chemical content of body fluids, and test for drug levels in the blood (to show how a patient is responding to treatment).
 They also count cells and look for abnormal cells in blood and body fluids.
 They use microscopes, cell counters, and other sophisticated laboratory equipment.
 Automated equipment and computerized analyzers fill the clinical laboratory area.
 The laboratory findings are then conveyed to the physician.